bajamircea/bajamircea.github.io/_posts/2018-03-18-destructor-recommended-idiom.markdown

 };
 {% endhighlight %}

-Just to make clear `CloseHandle` for files might or might not be different from the one for events.
+Just to make clear: `CloseHandle` for files might or might not be different from the one for events.
 For the files see the flushing/`fclose` section below.
+It will turn out that if you're not sure what happens for files and you reuse the same class to `CloseHandle` on destruction, then you're better off ignoring the return code.

 # Complex cases